Bitnagar/football-manager/README.md

 ### Importing

-When used imports the data, it is being parsed with the `Papaparse` library.
-After parsing it and extracting all the columns and their values the `Papaparse` library returns us the data in the following format:
+When user imports the data, it is being parsed with the `Papaparse` library.
+After parsing it and extracting all the columns and their values the `Papaparse` library returns the data in the following format:

 ```javascript
 type RawCsvData = {